kuhchung/kuhchung.github.io/pages/armory/index.md

 If you don't have/can't get a Stout Horn for the chest piece, the low rank Diablos Vest is only one point worse than the high rank one.

 I've named this gun the Uragaan smasher because it obliterates the poor guy.
-In the Advanced quest Heroes Wanted, 60 Adrenaline Pierce S Lv1 shots and probably some bombs will put one of them low enough to capture!
+In the Advanced quest Heroes Wanted, 60 Adrenaline Pierce S Lv1 shots and 2 Large Barrel Bomb+ will put one of them low enough to capture!

 ---